Copying copyright material if you are a UWA student

 - the amount and substantiality of the part copied taken in relation to the whole work.

-For more information, see the Copyright at UWA web page.
+See the Copyright at UWA web page for more information.